 When it comes to supporting our students on an educational and/or behavioral level, we provide observations and informal screening tests to help parents choose the right support path for their children.
-When a formal diagnosis is needed, we provide parents with a list of centers that we have certain collaborations with, assist in choosing the right service by liaison between both parties and provide discounted services to AKIS parents.
+When a formal diagnosis is needed, we provide parents with a list of centers that we have certain collaborations with, assist in choosing the right service by liaising between both parties.

-If the report recommends the presence of a qualified Learning Support Assistance (LSA), we give the parents the flexibility to choose and negotiate the terms with the LSA, as it has to be funded by the parents.
+If the report recommends the presence of a qualified Learning Support Assistance (LSA), we give the parents the flexibility to choose and negotiate the terms with the LSA, as the LSA is employed by the parents.
 We assist them by providing resumes of qualified candidates and interviewing them to match the right candidate to the right student based on their experience and the support needed.